digital-asset/cn-quickstart/README.md

     - ./daml/licensing/.daml/dist/quickstart-licensing-0.0.1.dar:/canton/dars/quickstart-licensing-0.0.1.dar
 ```

-Furthermore, developers may want to leverage the `splice-onboarding` module to execute custom onboarding scripts once all dependent services are operational (for instance, the `register-app-user-tenant` script) or to initialize specific workflows (such as scripts defined in `/docker/create-app-install-request/compose.yaml`).
+Developers may want to leverage the `splice-onboarding` module to execute custom onboarding scripts once all dependent services are operational (for instance, the `register-app-user-tenant` script) or to initialize specific workflows (such as scripts defined in `/docker/create-app-install-request/compose.yaml`).

 By integrating this approach, developers can leverage prepopulated environment variables, such as `APP_PROVIDER_PARTY` and other authentication-related settings, while also accessing a suite of tools bundled with the `splice-onboarding` container.
 These tools, including utilities like curl, jq, and jwt-cli, together with an library of shell functions found in `docker/modules/splice-onboarding/docker/utils.sh` that demonstrate on how to utilize JSON Ledger API HTTP endpoints effectively.